ECP-WarpX/WarpX/CONTRIBUTING.rst

 As much as possible, split them into small targeted PRs.
 For example, if find typos in the documentation open a pull request that only fixes typos.
 If you want to fix a bug, make a small pull request that only fixes a bug.
-If you want to implement a large feature, write helper functionality first, test it and submit those as a first pull request.

 If you want to implement a feature and are not too sure how to split it, just open an issue about your plans and ping other WarpX developers on it to chime in.
+Generally, write helper functionality first, test it and then write implementation code.
+Submit tests, documentation changes and implementation of a feature together for pull request review.

 Even before your work is ready to merge, it can be convenient to create a PR (so you can use Github tools to visualize your changes).
 In this case, please put the ``[WIP]`` tag (for Work-In-Progress) at the beginning of the PR title.
+Another tag you may want to use is ``[mini]``, if your changes are very few lines and quick to review.
+You can also use the GitHub project tab in your fork to organize the work into separate tasks/PRs and share it with the WarpX community to get feedback.

 Include a test to your PR
 """""""""""""""""""""""""